dutch-and-bold/moneybird-sdk/README.md

     |/MoneybirdSdk.Domain
 ```

 This project contains the 'domain' of Moneybird.
 Consisting of entities and repository interfaces.
+At this point the project does not follow DDD principles.
+Entities are kept simple and are mutable.

 ```
     |/MoneybirdSdk.Extensions.Microsoft.DependencyInjection